visiongie/sentry-docs/src/wizard/node/nodeawslambda.md

 ```

 The timeout warning is sent only if the "timeout" in the Lambda Funtion configuration is set to a value greater than one second.

-## Behavior

-With the AWS Lambda integration enabled, the Node SDK will:

-- Automatically report all exceptions from your lambda functions
-- Issues reports automatically include:
-  - A link to the cloudwatch logs
-  - Function details
-  - sys.argv for the function
-  - AWS Request ID
-  - Function execution time (in milliseconds)
-  - Function version